kleinfreund/vue-accessible-color-picker/README.md

 A color picker component for Vue.js.

-This package’s files are distributed in the ES module format and have not been transpiled.
+- Distributed is ES module format
+- Not transpiled
+- Uses [vue](https://www.npmjs.com/package/vue) (as a peer dependency)

 Links: